-To discuss the connection between SIC and the chromatic and fractional chromatic number, we first need to recall some basic definitions.
-First, we call a state-independent noncontextuality (SI-NC) inequality an inequality that, for a fixed set of measurements, is violated by any initial state.
-A set of elementary tests that can be used to violate such inequality, is called a SIC set.
-A typical example is Yu-Oh inequality in Eq.~\eqref{yuoh} and the Yu-Oh set in Fig.~\ref{fig:yo13int} on Pag.~\pageref{fig:yo13int}.
-A related notion is that of {\it SIC-graph} introduced by \citet{RamanathanHorodecki2014}.
-A SIC-graph is a graph that, for any fixed quantum state, has a realization in terms of orthogonal projectors, i.e., to each vertex is associated a projector and two projectors are orthogonal if the corresponding vertices in the graph are connected, such that the given state violate a NC inequality.
-Clearly, a SIC set gives rise to a SIC graph, but the converse is not always true.
-A typical example \cite{CKB2015} is obtained from the Yu-Oh set by increasing the dimension by one, i.e., $v_i \mapsto (v_i,0)$, and adding an extra vector orthogonal to all the others, i.e., $v_{E}=(0,0,0,1)$.
-Clearly, the set is no longer a SIC set, since by preparing the initial state $\ket{v_E}$, one would obtain a noncontextual value assignment to all variables, namely, all zero except $\ketbrac{v_E}$.
+To discuss the connection between SI-C and the chromatic and fractional chromatic numbers, we first need to recall some basic definitions.
+We call a state-independent noncontextuality (SI-NC) inequality an inequality that, for a fixed set of measurements, is violated by any initial state.
+A set of elementary tests that can be used to violate such inequality, is called a SI-C set.
+A typical example is the Yu-Oh inequality in Eq.~\eqref{yuoh} and the Yu-Oh set in Fig.~\ref{fig:yo13int}.
+A related notion is that of SI-C-graph introduced by \citet{RamanathanHorodecki2014}.
+A SI-C-graph is a graph that for any fixed quantum state has a realization in terms of orthogonal projectors; i.e., a projector is associated to each vertex and two projectors are orthogonal if the corresponding vertices in the graph are connected, such that the given state violates a NC inequality.
+A SI-C set gives rise to a SI-C graph, but the converse is not always true.
+A typical example \cite{CKB2015} is obtained from the Yu-Oh set by increasing the dimension by $1$, i.e., $v_i \mapsto (v_i,0)$, and adding an extra vector orthogonally to all the others, i.e., $v_{E}=(0,0,0,1)$.
+The set is no longer a SI-C set, since by preparing the initial state $\ket{v_E}$, one would obtain a noncontextual value assignment to all variables, namely, all zero except $\ketbrac{v_E}$.
 On the other hand, for any pure initial state $\ket{\psi}$, one can find a realization of the graph such that the Yu-Oh NC inequality of Eq.~\eqref{yuoh} is violated.
 It is sufficient to choose a realization for which $\mean{\psi |v_E}=0$.
-According to ~\citet{RamanathanHorodecki2014}, a realization can be found also for any mixed state.
+According to ~\citet{RamanathanHorodecki2014}, a realization can also be found for any mixed state.